 Agilysys Retail is our basic POS solution to support retail item sales in spas, gift shops or pro-shops that don't need a full enterprise POS system.
-Easily setup and track inventory, sell items as part of other services, and consolidate it all on the guest folio.
+The system allows you to easily setup and track inventory, sell items in conjunction with other services, and consolidate all charges on the guest folio.

-©Central Reservations
+Central Reservations